Skip to main content

 With the digital marketing stuff out of the way, let's talk about the pitching workshop on the 4th of November.
 The session started off with the harsh reality that business owners face when starting afresh - it is very difficult to get pre-seed funding, as you need to prove that the idea works... but once you reach success in securing such funding, it is a lot easier to then approach other investors in the future.
 And then it was on to the serious stuff - firstly starting off with the introduction and mission statements, which included a mission statement from a real estate start-up describing how families would purchase 100,000 homes from them.
 Or how about a tagline for a business that empowers new mums to take control of their money for a change?

-But other than that, there wasn't that much of a change in Amy's pitching content compared to what I remember from the pitching workshops in June 2023 - you still need to demonstrate that the market is hot for the product you are selling, and you still need a team that has the right expertise to deliver what you want.
+But other than that, there wasn't that much of a change in thepitching content compared to what I remember from the pitching workshops in June 2023 - you still need to demonstrate that the market is hot for the product you are selling, and you still need a team that has the right expertise to deliver what you want.
 And most importantly, you always have to explain what are you pitching for.

 With the session complete, I decided to make a few minor changes to my pitch material to make it look very Christmassey, and then...

-After being led away to the glasshouse by Amy at around 10am, I would spend the next 90 minutes going through the pitching notes, getting caught up in some random fashion talk ('cause that's what madam loves doing), and observing the comings and goings of students doing their Data Science and Artificial Intelligence dissertations.
-Eventually I was called up into the pitching room at around 11:30am, where the pitch started with some messing around the two Amy's partners' gaming dilemmas.
-Although in all seriousness, I kinda wished that the Carpenter's husband was also around so that I could get myself roasted with some fantasy map questions from him.
-But then again, he can't be in multiple places at the same time.
+...it was time to get onto the Bootcamp finale on the 7th, which consisted of nine participants pitching for £200 in a private pitch.
+After being led away to the glasshouse at around 10am, I would spend the next 90 minutes going through the pitching notes, getting caught up in some random talk with the other participants, and observing the comings and goings of students doing their Data Science and Artificial Intelligence dissertations.
+Eventually I was called up into the pitching room at around 11:30am, where the pitch started with some random chatter before getting to the serious stuff.

 In comparison to the June 2023 bootcamp when I pitched my idea to around 30 people, delivering the pitch felt more like a doddle rather than a struggle as there were only three people in the room, and as before, it was absolutely incredible that I was able to maintain my composure and confidence when explaining my idea and not slip up.
 In fact the pitch was so good that there weren't many questions about my idea to be asked this time around and it was an easy decision to award the money.